- 1) The issue

 Everything else, all possible justifications on the usefulness, the need, the relevance of the subsidy are only second to this fundamental truth, subsidies are Money of the Community, of the Collective, of the Citizens transferred to individuals who are not accountable for the use or misuse of it.

-Subsidies are free checks given to the shareholders of the companies.
+Subsidies are blank cheques given to the shareholders of the Companies.

 We’ll see why further down.